python-edu/accuracy_checker/README.md

  - FN (False Negatives): the number of samples of a given class that were incorrectly classified as not belonging to that class

+### 6. Raster data
+The input data can also be raster images and vector data.
+You can use:
+ - two raster images: classification result and reference image (mask)
+ - raster image and vector data

+Raster images should be in `*.tif` format, georeferenced.
+Different file extensions are accepted:
+ - '*.tif', '*.tiff', '*.TIF', '*.TIFF'

+Vector data: two popular formats are accepted:
+ - `*.shp` EERI shapefile spatial data format
+ - `*.gpkg` the GeoPackage (GPKG)

+**Tip**:
+If the reference data file has the same name as the classification result file with an additional suffix `_ref`, then you just need to provide the image file address (classification result) as input and the script will search for the reference data, e.g.:

+Instead of typing:
+>- accuracy my_classification.tif my_classification_ref.tif
+>- accuracy my_classification.tif my_classification_ref.shp

+You can:
+>- accuracy my_classification.tif
+>- accuracy my_classification.tif

 # Metrics help

+### 1. Symbols:

-### 1. The definitions of the metrics are mainly based on the binary error matrix with the following symbols:
+The definitions of the metrics are mainly based on the binary error matrix with the following symbols:
  - TP true positive
  - TN true negative
  - FP false positive